davidjbeveridge/mia_portfolio/data/artifacts/final_reflection_social_justice.markdown

 ---
 title: "Final Reflection: Social Justice"
+summary: >
+  A discussion of how my awareness and understanding of social justice have grown.
 ---

 There are many things that can divide us from one another, such as socioeconomic